Thomas Birch Freeman: Early life

-Freeman developed a newfound zeal for the Methodist faith which was frowned upon by his employer, Sir Robert Harland who asked him to choose between his religion and his career.
+Freeman developed a newfound zeal for the Methodist faith, which was frowned upon by his employer, Sir Robert Harland, who asked him to choose between his religion and his career.
 Around this time, the Methodist Mission Society in England had made a mass appeal for volunteer missionaries to go to Africa to propagate the Gospel.
-He felt he had received a divine call to become a missionary and responded to the appeal by assuring himself, “It may not be necessary for me to live; but it is necessary for me to go."
-He consulted his friends on the matter, particularly Peter Hill of Chelmondiston who he considered a lifelong family friend.
-Subsequently, he resigned from his position at Orwell Park.
-Sir Robert Harland's wife, Lady Arethusa (1777–1860) was unhappy with Freeman's decision to leave and tried unsuccessfully to persuade him to stay.
+Freeman felt he had received a divine call to become a missionary and responded to the appeal by assuring himself: "It may not be necessary for me to live; but it is necessary for me to go."
+He consulted his friends on the matter, particularly Peter Hill of Chelmondiston, whom he considered a lifelong family friend.
+Subsequently, Freeman resigned from his position at Orwell Park.
+Sir Robert Harland's wife, Lady Arethusa was unhappy with Freeman's decision to leave and tried unsuccessfully to persuade him to stay.
 Freeman passed a satisfactory examination before a special committee at the old Mission-house in Hatton Garden.
-After delivering an acclaimed sermon at the Methodist Conference in Leeds, witnessed by a Methodist minister, the Rev. Abraham Farrar, in October 1837, he was appointed a probationary Wesleyan minister at Cape Coast after his ordination in the Islington Chapel in London on 10 October 1837.
+After delivering an acclaimed sermon at the Methodist Conference in Leeds, witnessed by a Methodist minister, the Rev. Abraham Farrar, in October 1837, he was appointed a probationary Wesleyan minister at Cape Coast after his ordination in Islington Chapel in London on 10 October 1837.
 The English missionaries at Cape Coast only had a series of short stints on the Gold Coast as many died from tropical diseases.

 Missionary activities in West Africa

 Historical context

-Methodism was first brought to the Gold Coast by the Wesleyan Methodist Church by the Rev. Joseph Rhodes Dunwell on New Year's Day in January 1835, who was a 27-year-old preacher from England.
+Methodism was first brought to the Gold Coast by the Wesleyan Methodist Church on New Year's Day in January 1835, by the Rev. Joseph Rhodes Dunwell, a 27-year-old preacher from England.
 Early Wesleyan missionaries had an Anglican heritage.
 From the late 1400s onwards, Roman Catholic and Anglican missionaries began arriving on the Gold Coast, though their evangelising endeavours yielded no results.
-In the 18th century, the Anglican missionaries founded a school at Cape Coast where the Rev. Philip Quaque was an educator.
-The school curriculum focused entirely on the Biblical knowledge and building numeracy and literacy competencies by studying the 3Rs: reading, writing and arithmetic.
+In the 18th century, the Anglican missionaries founded a school at Cape Coast, where the Rev. Philip Quaque was an educator.
+The school curriculum focused entirely on Biblical knowledge and the building of numeracy and literacy competencies by studying the 3Rs: reading, writing and arithmetic.
 The textbooks used were scriptural pamphlets distributed by the Society for the Propagation of the Gospel in Foreign Parts.
 Later, the curriculum was broadened to include the arts and crafts in agriculture, commerce and joinery.
 The early missionaries also emphasised girl-child education.